 Unfortunately, we moved “home” a few years later and rented our piece of Bavarian heaven (sporadically, see aforementioned bankruptcy) until we could return, or otherwise come up with some long term game plan.
 But in a good ole American gesture of individualism, we left that kitchen in the kitchen room.

-At least ONE person is Germany was going to get a fully furnished kitchen on us.
+But in this case, at least ONE person is Germany was going to get a fully furnished german style kitchen on us.

 This is a guest post by my good friend David Roberts, who was a lawyer in Fayetteville, Arkansas when I met him and later moved to Germany in a town near Munich with his wife for about four years, where he added two kids to his growing family.
 I asked him to write about the oddity of German kitchens.